AndyDeany/pygame-template/PROPOSALS.md

 * Possibly remove `load_image()` and move the code to `Image.load()`.
 Is there a reason to ever use `load_image()` over the `Image` class?

+* Change `load_image()` to take full image file name including file extension.
+This is less confusing and allows for different file extensions to be used more easily.

 ## Major